rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240305_New York Times Podcasts.md

 *  Yes, but that was still not enough.
 *  At that point, Ghada and her family were only eating one meal a day.
 *  And that was not enough for them or the children in the family.
-*  She told me that her little sister, two-year-old Ilyin, who's actually the youngest person
+*  She told me that her little sister, two-year-old Elin, who's actually the youngest person sheltering
-*  sheltering with them, was hungry all the time.
+*  with them, was hungry all the time.
 *  She was going to sleep crying and waking up crying and she loved milk, but they ran
 *  out of milk more than two months ago.
 *  So what they've been doing is basically giving her expired juice.